Glocal Intermissions

 • Alastair MacLennan

 Emeritus Professor of Belfast School of art.
 Alastair MacLennan is a Scottish artist primarily known for his performance work, although his work embraces drawing, sculpture and installation.
-He established his distinctive form of performance art in the early 1970s and has performed and exhibited extensively since then, individually and collaboratively on an international stage link to profile on Bbeyond website
+He established his distinctive form of performance art in the early 1970s and has performed and exhibited extensively since then, individually and collaboratively on an international stage.

 • Brian Connolly